 NOTE: Where there are differences between the local Health Officer’s order and the State’s order, the stricter restrictions apply.

-The second round of funding for the federal Paycheck Protection Program became available on April 27.
-Applications were available through participating local banks, or one of the various online lenders.
+Applications are available through participating local banks, or one of the various online lenders.
 The Paycheck Protection Flexibility Act was signed into law June 5, 2020.